sfrwmaker/F1-T12-858D/README.md

   - No "about" item menu bug fixed

   Sep 21 2021.
 Release 4.07
   - Support for system clock checking procedure added.
 The controller checks its clock speed at startup.
 In case the ckock is lower than 72 MHz, the error message will be displayed.
-To return to the working mode long press the emcoder.
+To return to the working mode long press the encoder.